rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 That is, because each sectioning node always declares a single section only.

 **CLARIFICATION**
+A section is said to be subsequent to its sectioning node.

+Note that this perspective is based upon a section's first content node, which always is subsequent to the section's sectioning node.

+**CLARIFICATION**
 A section is said to be presequent to a node, if the section is declared by a sectioning node that is presequent to it.

+Note that, because of that, a section is presequent to its first content node.
+However, the focus of this statement is on nodes that are unassociated with the corresponding section.

 **CLARIFICATION**
 A section is said to be presequent to another section, if its